one-data-model/ietf108/ietf108-bof-notes.md

 6) Calling the questions [10 minutes]

 NW (as chair): was  also asked in Jabber why not WG forming BoF.
 There was wish to see more industry support for this.
 That's why had lined up industry folks here.
 This work has been progressing and is reasonably mature.
 Don't hear any disagreement -- Barry to comment as AD?
-Barry Leiba: going well.
+Barry Leiba (BL): going well.
 Let's get sense whether people think IETF is the right place to do this

 HUM: IF YOU WILL PARTICIPATE IN THIS WORK, please HUM (in jabber: a few.
 Plus FORTISSIMO result)